Aragor70/Business_Analytics/readMe.md

 <img src='./mnth.png' />
 </div>

 The graph in terms of the month shows the highest records of product demand represent potential customer needs.
 The graph shows the high record in a relatively warm period.
 The highest demand was in the summer period, even 200% compared to the lowest score in January.
-Low records are caused by winter and spring and the danger of driving a bike.
+Low records are caused by late winter and spring and the danger of driving a bike.

 The winter period is a great period for company to build the tests, try new technologies to upgrade the offer and service, or replace current equipment.